-This question is legitimate and is raised to many women, sometimes even every cycleIn this article, we will explore this theme from several angthe: religious, historical, medical and practical.
-You will find clear answers and solutions for live fully your spirituality, even during your menstruation. 🌙
+This question is legitimate and is posed to many women, sometimes even with each cycle.
+In this article, we will explore this theme from several angthe: religious, historical, medical, and practical.
+You will find clear answers and solutions for live your life to the fulthet spirituality, even during your menstruation. 🌙

 What is Ramadan?

-The ramadan to several objectives spiritual and humans.
-It allows to purify the soul, to strengthen your link with your Creator and to remind you of the importance of the solidarity towards people in need.
-Fasting, pray and meditate help to refocus on the essential values of theislam, but also on your own spiritual path.
+The ramadan several objectives spiritual and humansIt allows to purify the soul, to strengthen your link with your Creator and to remind you of the importance of the solidarity towards people in need.
+Fasting, pray and meditate help to refocus on the essential values of Islam, but also on your own spiritual path.
 It is an intense experience, both physical and mental, that invites you to push your limits while cultivating your humility and compassion!

 What are the Ramadan guidelines during menstruation?